 This all started out innocently enough.

-With the new Episode 3 of Star Wars coming out on May 18, I thought it would be interesting to watch the previous five Star Wars movies to get myself "mentally prepared" for the new film.
-So I bought the Star Wars Trilogy box set and I sat down to watch the original movie "Star Wars: A New Hope" on Saturday night.
+I bought the Star Wars Trilogy box set and I sat down to watch the original movie “Star Wars: A New Hope” on a Saturday night.

 I still have very fond memories of seeing this movie with my big brother for the first time as a teenager.
 Like millions of other people, I was totally blown away by the movie at the time.
 From the opening text to the final scene, the whole thing was so cool and so futuristic.
 It was nearly a life-changing experience.
 I talked about it for weeks and saw the movie several times.